janetcushing/brewquest_old/TeamNotes.md

 4) cd .. and yarn install again

-5) enter the command yarn start and it should start both the server and bring up the app on localhost:3000
+5) enter the command 'yarn start' and it should start both the server and bring up the app on localhost:3000